RafaGago/artv-audio/src/mix-maxtrix/README.md

 Reverb
 -------

-- Atlantis Reverb: By "Lubomir I. Ivanov".
+- Atlantis Reverb: By "Geraint Luff".
 Ported from JSFX.

 - Dragonfly Early: By "Michael Willis".